 In 2013, there were roughly 44.7 million senior adults in the United States.
 It is expected that by 2030, the senior adult population will swell to about 72 million.
 This large group of elderly Americans is the result of longer life expectancy due to medical advancements and the post-World War II baby boom.
-With this increase in a vulnerable, aging population, the need for elder care and elder care managers will be unprecedented.
+With this increase in a vulnerable, aging population, the need for elder care and specialized healthcare managers will be unprecedented.

 Elder care managers in demand